fusterma/JUAS2025/installation_guide.md

 ## Installation

 We suggest to install the **Anaconda** distribution from [here](https://www.anaconda.com/download).
-In order to download it you will need to register and access with a given username and password.
+In order to download it you will need to register with a personal email adress.

 > We suggest to install one of the latest distribution (**for example version Python 3.12**).